zienabalawneh/reading-notes/code102readnote/read03.md

   + Syntax

      `<iframe>`

+### Information About Your Pages

++ The  `<meta> ` element lives inside the  `<head> ` element and contains information about that web page.

++ It is not visible to users but fulfills a number of purposes such as telling search engines about your page, who created it, and whether or not it is time sensitive.
+(If the page is time sensitive, it can be set to expire.)

++ The  `<meta> ` element is an empty element so it does not have a closing tag.
+It uses attributes to carry the information.

  # Chapter 17- html5 layout

 + HTML5 is introducing a new set of elements that help define the structure of a page.